cww/x3-tools/README.md

 If you would like to contribute to the code repository, please open a pull request on GitHub with clean code and a concise but comprehensive description.

-For database contributions, please open a pull request on GitHub and enclose a series of INSERT and/or UPDATE statements that can be run on the currently-published version of the database.
+For database contributions, please open an issue on GitHub and enclose a series of INSERT and/or UPDATE statements that can be run on the currently-published version of the database.